Noah-Arcouette/md/README.md

 ```
 $ md -h
 ```

-Should display the help message
+Should display the help message.